burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 ## Issues
 - Game Freeze when loading room hub_new (the Main Hub Room)

+After much time doing trail and error, I am certain this is due to obj_startgate, so yeah, fuck

 > [!NOTE]
 > Issues are described in more detail within the project notes
 >